fsprojects/Paket/docs/content/faq.md

 <div id="transitive"></div>
 ## What does "transitive dependencies" mean?

-If install NuGet packages into your project then these packages can dependencies on other NuGet packages.
+If install NuGet packages into your project then these packages can have dependencies on other NuGet packages.
 Paket calls these dependencies "transitive".
 These packages will be automatically uninstalled if none of your "direct dependencies" (the packages thata you actually installed) still depend on them.

 ## I am behind a proxy.
 Can I use Paket?